 The Academy Trust does not carry out any fundraising activities itself.
-Parent representative at both schools organise weekly cake sales for their classes, the proceeds of which are donated for the respective class to buy additional resources for pupils.
+Parent representatives at both schools organise weekly cake sales for their classes, the proceeds of which are donated to the respective class to buy additional resources for pupils.

-The Academy Trust also benefits from the fundraising endeavors of the Latchmere School Parents Association (LSPA) and the Nelson Primary School Parent Teacher Association (PTA) whose energy and commitment is greatly valued.
+The Academy Trust also benefits from the fundraising endeavors of the Latchmere School Parents Association (LSPA) and the Nelson Primary School Parent Teacher Association (PTA) whose energy and commitment are greatly valued.
 The LSPA finances the regular upkeep of the Latchmere swimming pool, and both the LSPA and the PTA contribute substantial funds each year for targeted projects.
-In the year ended 31 August 2018 LSPA and PTA donations have helped us to substantially upgrade the IT facilities in classrooms at both schools.
+In the year ended 31 August 2019 LSPA and PTA donations have helped us to substantially upgrade the IT facilities in classrooms at both schools, refurbishment of the Library and playground at Nelson, and reading scheme books at Latchmere.